SoCTAssist Developer Guide

 MSS

-1. User requests to add a student by specifying full name, preferred name, email, Telegram handle, and slot ID.
+1. User requests to add a student by specifying required fields: full name, NUSNET ID, email, Telegram handle and optional fields: phone number, group ID.

-3. AddressBook adds the student into the directory.
+3. SoCTAssist adds the student into the directory.

-4. AddressBook shows the updated student list in the UI table.
+4. SoCTAssist shows the updated student list in the UI table.

 Use case ends.